GN PHI00306.120 Using Information from Child's BC as Written Acknowledgment or Proof of Court Order

 The Bureau of Vital Statistics must be contacted when the child's BC does not show the Number Holder's (NH's) signature as informant.
 See GN 00306.120B.
 If contact is not made with the Bureau of Vital Statistics (BVS) a legal precedent opinion is used to determine whether the NH filed a written acknowledgment or whether a court determination of paternity was issued.
 The legal opinions must indicate that applicable State law and/or regulations require a written acknowledgment or a court determination of paternity in order for the parent's name to appear on the birth certificate (BC), or for the child's surname to be the same as the parent's.

 If a precedent opinion is used, the BC must also show that the child is born out of wedlock in accordance with GN 00306.120B.3.
 The rationale for this policy is because the information on the BC is not reliable if the parent misrepresented there marital status at the time the child was born.
 SSA would have little or no assurance that the alleged parent provided or was a participant in providing the information.
-For example, if the parent alleged and acted as though she and the NH were married upon admittance to the hospital, officials would have no reason to question the fact that the individual listed their name on the BC and/or showed the child's surname as theirs. .
+For example, if the parent alleged and acted as though they and the NH were married upon admittance to the hospital, officials would have no reason to question the fact that the individual listed their name on the BC and/or showed the child's surname as theirs. .
 In such a case, hospital officials would not have required the parent's written acknowledgment.

 In an effort to avoid repeated FO contacts with the BVS and to establish consistent Regional guidelines for applying the presumption, the following information is provided based on contact with each State in our region.